matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 **Niklas:** I don't think it was a “goal” with this album.
 We all played  in hardcore bands in our youth, and we still have that DIY hardcore spirit in us, letting it spill over in how we work with our friends, cover art, tour bookings, posters, merch and so on.

-The screaming on this album came pretty naturally, but it wasn't a 100 per cent keeper, to be honest.
+The screaming on this album came pretty naturally, but it wasn't a 100 percent keeper, to be honest.

 **Anne:** Now that we already mentioned your hardcore history.
 Do you want to say a few words about your previous projects?
 I am very curious to know more about it!